How do malware evade analysis?

 Anti-Debugging #

-Debugger detection: detect the prescence of debuggers, and terminate the program if a debugger is present.
+Debugger detection: detect the presence of debuggers, and terminate the program if a debugger is present.

-• IsDebuggerPresent: A Windows API call that returns the BeingDebugged flag in the Process Environment Block (PEB)
+• IsDebuggerPresent: A Windows API call that returns the BeingDebugged flag in the Process Environment Block (PEB), which contains Windows runtime metadata

 • FindWindow: A Windows API call that checks for the name of window handlers